Samael1254/miniRT/README.md

 - uv mapping inside a sphere is upside down
 - cylinder base disapears when in axis
 - abnormal deformation up and down the screen (fisheye)
+- Crash when texture or normal map missing in material
+- Crash when obj contains non-triangular faces